 Comb with fine teeth

 If you’re looking to get rid of the pilling from heavy knit sweaters and other materials, it’s worth trying this out.

 Lay the garment on a flat surface and run the comb in one direction.
 As you go, you’ll notice that the pills will accumulate on the comb.
-This works basically the same like the Sweater Comb, which we have discussed earlier.
+This works basically the same as the Sweater Comb, which we have discussed earlier.
 So it’s safe to say that this is a perfect alternative to sweater comb.

-You’ll be probably not surprised that I mention this, I am sure all of us have attempted to use the vacuum at some point for removing lint, dust, pet hair.
+You’ll be probably not surprised that I mention this, I am sure all of us have attempted to use the vacuum at some point for removing lint, dust, and pet hair.

 Just attach the brush used for furniture and go over the garment lightly.
 Go back and forth – gently!

 As compared to the tools that can be easily bought from Amazon, this may be a tedious and slow process, but it definitely works!